MostlyKIGuess/RISC-V-Processor-Implementation/README.md

 ## Sequential Implementation

 Add the assembly code in the `sequential/testcases` directory and run the following commands to test the code.
-A few examples are provided there already to refer to syntax. `sequential/modules/data_memory.hex` contains the data memory.
+A few examples are provided there already to refer to syntax. `sequential/modules/data_memory.hex` contains the data memory, which is long term.

 ```bash
 cd sequential